CalebThiem/control_system/arduino_serial_development/serial_idea_1/protocol_specification.md

 The last byte is a '>'.
 This signifies the end of the message.

-Upon receiving a properly formatted message, the Arduino will respond with one of the following transmissions:
+Upon receiving a properly formatted message, the Arduino will respond with one of the following ASCII text transmissions:

     "Verified" is sent if the checksum matches the computed checksum

     "ChecksumFailed" is sent if the checksum does not match the computed checksum

 If the first character after the checksum was a '?', the Arduino will then send a message of its own, with identical formatting.